Skip to main content

 ARTS BUILDING

 I arrived at Trinity in 2015, after lecturing at the Universities of Aberdeen and Oxford and earning my PhD at the University of Bristol.
-I research the modern history of China and am Principal Investigator on an Irish Research Council Laureate Award, CHINACHILD: Slave-girls and the Discovery of Female Childhood in Twentieth-century China.
-Together with a team of researchers, I am researching how controversies over keeping unpaid domestic servants (binü 婢女 or mui tsai) reflect changing and expanding conceptions of Chinese childhood.
-My previous publications focus on the global and regional networks that shaped the treaty ports, which were opened to foreign traders by force in the nineteenth and early twentieth centuries.
+I research the modern history of China and was Principal Investigator on an Irish Research Council Laureate Award, CHINACHILD: Slave-girls and the Discovery of Female Childhood in Twentieth-century China.
+In addition to the modern history of Chinese childhood, my research focuses on the global and regional networks that shaped the treaty ports, which were opened to foreign traders by force in the nineteenth and early twentieth centuries.

 Chinese History Imperial and colonial history Urban History